-This article provides a detailed response to: How to calculate OEE using Excel?
-For a comprehensive understanding of Operational Excellence, we also include relevant case studies for further reading and links to Operational Excellence best practice resources.
+This article provides a detailed response to: How to Calculate OEE in Excel?
+[Step-by-Step Guide to OEE (Overall Equipment Effectiveness)] For a comprehensive understanding of Operational Excellence, we also include relevant case studies for further reading and links to Operational Excellence templates.

 Implementing an effective OEE calculation framework in Excel requires a systematic approach.
 Start by creating a dedicated spreadsheet for data collection.
 This sheet should include columns for each relevant metric, such as machine downtime, total units produced, defective units, and so forth.
 It's crucial to ensure that the data entered is accurate and timely, as this directly impacts the reliability of the OEE calculation.